bevyengine/rfcs/rfcs/45-stageless.md

     // We can use closures for simple one-off run criteria,
     // which automatically fetch the appropriate data from the `World` .add_system(spawn_more_enemies.run_if(|difficulty: Res<Difficulty>| difficulty >= 9000))
-    // The `run_if_resource_is` method is convenient syntactic sugar that generates a run criteria
+    // The `run_if_resource_equals` method is convenient syntactic sugar that generates a run criteria
     // for when you want to check the value of a resource (commonly an enum) .add_system(gravity.run_if_resource_equals(Gravity::Enabled))
     // Run criteria can be attached to labels: a copy of the run criteria will be applied to each system with that label